raxjs/rax-hooks/packages/useAsyncEffect/README.md

 ## API

-The API is the same as Rax's `useEffect()`, except for a notable differences:
+The API is the same as Rax's `useEffect()`, except for some notable differences:

-The destroy function is passed as an optional second argument:
+- The destroy function is passed as an optional second argument:

 ```js
 useAsyncEffect(callback, dependencies?);
 useAsyncEffect(callback, onDestroy, dependencies?);
 ```

+- The async effect return value will be onDestroy's param, and we couldn't ensure this value exists.

 ## Notice